redhawk668/ZX81-Internal-16K-Expansion/README.md

 Re-assemble the ZX81 and turn it on, it should take a few seconds before the 'K' appears.

-To test the memory expansion, run the following program:
+To test the memory expansion, run the following command:

-10 FOR N=16640 TO 65536 STEP 256
-20 POKE N,0
-30 IF PEEK N<>0 THEN GOTO 50
-40 NEXT N
-50 PRINT "MEMORY SIZE ";(N/1024)-16;"KB"

-If all goes well, it should report 16KB.
+PRINT PEEK 16388+256*PEEK 16389

+Result should be 32768.